Timeline

 Trainee progression and Training Support Pathway

-Interface with TSP.
-What is the interface of Progress Review Panels with the Training Support Pathway?
+What's the interface of Progress Review Panels with the Training Support Pathway?
 That is, for trainees on TSP2, who makes the decision as to whether the trainee can progress onto the next phase.
 Is that done by the PRP or TSU?
-Or if the trainee is on TSP do they automatically not progress?
+Or if the trainee is on TSP, do they automatically not progress?

 Progress Review Panels will work in conjunction with the Training Support Pathway.
 Currently, supervisors refer trainees to the Support Pathway via the overseeing Training Committee.
 This process will continue, with Panels referring trainees to the Committee for consideration to be placed on the pathway.
 Under the new curricula, supervisors can still directly refer trainees to the Support pathway via the Committee.